The Playbook on Nonprofit Boards

 We’ll come right out and say it: the board is your boss.
 And in the early days, when boards are often composed of the friends and family of a founder, a board can be more hurtful than helpful if not done right.
 While well-intentioned, bringing in the wrong individuals can steer a tech nonprofit radically off course.

 Building your founding board (and your board in general) should be centered around diversity, equity, and inclusion (DEI).
 From the start, seek to bring in diverse perspectives and experiences to your board – particularly from individuals who have experience with the problem you’re solving.
 When conducting a search for a new board member, consider which perspectives are missing from your board.
-A DEI-informed board building strategy will strengthen your nonprofit board’s ability to lead your organization with impact and social justice as north stars.
-See Chapter 5: Hire a Social Impact Tech Team for a more in-depth discussion of DEI.
+A DEI-informed board building strategy will strengthen your nonprofit board’s ability to lead your organization with impact and social justice as North stars.

 Pro Tip